 DoD personnel (military or civilian) will be designated in writing by a commander or director as responsible for the management of CBAs.
-Account managers are responsible for dayto-day management and reconciliation of CBAs.
+Account managers are responsible for day-to-day management and reconciliation of CBAs.
 Account managers must be familiar with their designated payment office and designated billing office points of contact.
 Contractors may be CBA managers but are not authorized to certify CBAs for payment.
 Contracted personnel and foreign national employees may be designated as a CBA manager at the discretion of the Component; however, their duties as a CBA Manager must not include activities that are inherently governmental.

-040207.
+\040207.
 Travel Cardholders

 DoD personnel (military or civilian) who have been issued a travel card for use while performing official government travel.
 Cardholders must adhere to the procedures set forth in this Regulation and applicable DoD Component guidance, to include the travel card vendor's cardholder agreement and terms and conditions of use.
-Cardholders must verify receipt of the card and set up their personal identification number (PIN) with the travel card vendor when they receive it, ensure their account is open and available for use prior to travel, and use the card for all expenses related to official travel unless otherwise exempted in Section 0406.
+Cardholders must verify receipt of the card and set up their personal identification number (PIN) with the travel card vendor when they receive it, ensure their account is open and available for use prior to travel, and use the card for all official travel expenses including meals as authorized in the JTR unless otherwise exempted in Section 0406.
 Cardholders may be exempt from taxes in regard to lodging in selected states.
-Travelers are directed to obtain tax information from the Smart Tax link on the GSA SmartPay® website and present the tax-exempt form to the merchant for exemption to be applied.
+Travelers are directed to obtain tax information on the GSA SmartPay® website and present the tax-exempt form to the merchant for exemption to be applied.
 Cardholders are required to submit travel vouchers within five working days of completion of travel and use split disbursement to pay all expenses charged to the card directly to the travel card vendor.
-The travel card vendor will issue a monthly billing statement to each cardholder, the amount due is payable no later than the due date on the billing statement, regardless of the status of their travel reimbursement; cardholders whose accounts become delinquent may be subject to disciplinary or administrative action.
+The travel card vendor will issue a monthly billing statement to each cardholder.
+The amount due is payable no later than the due date on the billing statement, regardless of the status of their travel reimbursement.
+Cardholders whose accounts become delinquent may be subject to disciplinary or administrative action.
 The cardholder is responsible for payment of any remaining balance of undisputed charges to the travel card vendor.
 It is the cardholder's responsibility to notify the APC and the travel card vendor of changes in contact information such as a new address, new phone number, email address, name change, or new employer.
-Cardholders whose mail has been returned to the travel card vendor for nondelivery will have a return mail indicator placed on their account.
-A return mail indicator temporarily blocks the travel card from use until the mailing address has been updated and/or verified by the cardholder or APC.
+Cardholders whose mail has been returned to the travel card vendor for non- delivery will have a return mail indicator placed on their account.
+A return mail indicator temporarily blocks the travel card from use until the mailing address has been updated and or verified by the cardholder or APC.
 Credit balance refunds will not be issued to cardholders who have a return mail indicator.
-Cardholders are responsible for providing a signed Statement of Understanding, or SOU (see Annex 9), and certificate of training to their APC upon initial card issuance, arrival and in-processing into a new organization and every three years thereafter.
-An electronic version with digital signatures of the SOU can be found at Electronic SOU.
+Cardholders are responsible for providing a signed Statement of Understanding, or SOU (DD3120), and certificate of training to their APC upon initial card issuance, arrival and in-processing into a new organization and every three years thereafter.
+The DD3120 is available from the DoD Forms Management Office website at DD3120.